SocialComputingGroup/commonshood-contracts/README.md

 # Smart Contracts repository
 This repository contains all smart contracts for the Commonshood DAPP project

+**WARNING**: at the moment the whole DAOFactory and CcDAO is under a rewrite effort and it's not tested at all.
+Don't assume it works

 ## Pattern used
 The main pattern here is the contract factory pattern and it works as follows: